-The Group is certified to practice our consultancy in accordance to ISO14001: 2015 Environment Management System in both Vietnam and Singapore, and has been constantly advocating our developer clients to adopt energy efficient guidelines in designing and building their real estate projects into 'Green' buildings.
+The Group is certified to practice our consultancy services in accordance to ISO 14001: 2015 Environmental Management System in both Singapore and Vietnam, and has been constantly advocating our developer clients to adopt energy efficient guidelines in designing and building their real estate projects into 'Green' buildings.

-For the 2021 Reporting Period, the Group's business operations and activities did not lead or participate in any events or issues that might impact the climate or result in the change of the climate significantly.
-The Group also has already taken measures to lower indirect CO_a emission and fresh water consumption for the coming year.
+For the 2023 Reporting Period, the Group's business operations and activities did not lead or participate in any events or issues that might impact the climate or result in the change of the climate significantly.
+The Group has already taken measures to lower indirect CO2 emission and fresh water consumption for the coming year.